All Saints' Church, Hokitika: Construction

 Building began in 1936 and the church was consecrated on 1 November 1936, All Saints' Day, by the Rt.
 Rev. Campbell West-Watson, Bishop of Christchurch.

 The Unemployment Board, under the United–Reform coalition Government of New Zealand, instituted a house-building subsidy scheme, to provide work to the unemployed.
 During 1935 the scheme was expanded from house-building to include churches, Sunday schools, public halls, libraries and other buildings for non-profit organisations.
 All Saints' church was one of only a handful of churches to be built using a subsidy under the scheme.
 The total cost was £4,142, with a ten per cent government subsidy.

 The church has cavity walls of reinforced concrete, rimu roof timbers, joists and flooring.
 The Oamaru stone font was carved by Frederick Gurnsey, a frequent collaborator of Harman's.
 The use of unadorned concrete required Harman to adapt and simplify some forms, giving a modern appearance.
 Initial plans for the church show a roof of cedar shingles and a tower with a spire.
 However the church decided to replace the shingles with tile, which meant forgoing the spire.

 The church contains a stained glass window designed by Wellington artist Frederick Vincent Ellis.
 The window commemorates Louisa Ann Evans, who died 20 July 1918, and had been instrumental in support efforts for soldiers during the war.

-Current status
+Heritage status

 The church is registered by Heritage New Zealand as a Category I structure, with registration number 5012.
 The listing recognises the church's importance as a landmark in a town with few medium- or high-rise buildings.
 It also states "All Saints' may also be favourably compared with the Arts and Crafts-inspired work of contemporaries such as Cecil Wood.
 The church illustrates Harman's understanding and skilful exploitation of the qualities inherent in reinforced concrete and realised in solid form his belief that 'with a material such as concrete it is neither feasible nor desirable to imitate exactly features developed in wood or stone'."